Long-Term Care Awareness Month for Facilities, Families, Caregivers and Older Adults

 What kinds of questions should you be asking?
 There’s no complete list, but it may include:

-• Does Long-Term Care Insurance make sense for me or another loved one, to protect our wealth as we age?
-Most people get Long-Term Care Insurance coverage in their 40s or 50s, though if you’re in good health, you can obtain affordable coverage later than this as well.
+- Does Long-Term Care Insurance make sense for me or another loved one, to protect our wealth as we age?
+Most people get Long-Term Care Insurance coverage in their 40s or 50s, though if you’re in good health, you may be able to apply for Long-Term Care Insurance later than this as well.

 A Long-Term Care Insurance Specialist can help with these and other questions, allowing you to make informed decisions as you enter a new phase of your life.